GlesgaJitter/mungos_repo/README.txt

-1. Project's Title
 Introductory investigation into UK used car sales.

+  Contents:
+  1. Project Description
+  2. How to Install and Run the Project

-2. Project Description
+1. Project Description
   In this project we investigate and draw inferences on the UK used car market.
   The work focusses on public-domain data, obtained from UK-based Kaggle user adityadesai13:
   # https://www.kaggle.com/adityadesai13/used-car-dataset-ford-and-mercedes